DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 >
 > When Lady Wachter’s speech is complete, she returns to Wachterhaus and there establishes her seat of government.
 She summons each of Vallaki’s town guards and meets with them personally, reassuring them that their employment will be protected and their salaries maintained.
 She further recruits one dozen members of her cult to serve as “deputy guards” to assist in patrolling the walls and keeping the peace throughout the town.
 >
 > Lady Wachter then commands the guards to open the gates to the Barovian refugees, resettling them in the town square until such a time as housing can be found.
 (Any Barovian refugees addicted to dream pastries continue to visit the eastern Morning Gate daily to purchase fresh pastries from Morgantha, and are joined by a number of Vallakians interested in her wares.)
+Any Vistani who wish to are also free to enter the town as they choose.
 >
 > Baron Vargas Vallakovich and his family are placed under unofficial house arrest, with the mansion guarded by two of Lady Wachter’s **cultists** at all times—one guarding the front door and one guarding the back.
 The cultists assure Baron Vallakovich that they are present for his protection, both from ungrateful townsfolk and servants of Strahd, but are under strict orders to bar him and his family from exiting the manor.
 Victor Vallakovich, the Baron’s son, is mildly perturbed by this development, but takes no action against it.
 >